-A 2006 study highlights the fiscal impacts of land uses on local government.
 It is no mystery that each new housing unit built in DE costs approximately $1.25 in required govt services for every $1 in new taxes generated.
-Yet the developers have most folks believing the opposite is true.
-Excerpts:
+Yet legislators and developers have most folks believing the opposite is true.

 This report examines some of that evidence, documenting likely fiscal impacts of residential